HOME Back

 HOME > Japan’s Local Treasures > Shinagawa's Art Island

-Take a contemporary art walk around Tennōzu Isle in Tokyo Bay
+Take a contemporary art walk around Tennozu Isle in Tokyo Bay

-Stylish and surprising at every turn, Tennōzu Isle is a place to be inspired: just make sure you have your camera at the ready!
+Stylish and surprising at every turn, Tennozu Isle is a place to be inspired.
+Just make sure you have your camera at the ready.

 How to get there

-4 minutes by monorail from Hamamatsuchō Station or 15 minutes on foot from Shinagawa Station.
+Alternatively, the destination is 15 minutes on foot from Shinagawa Station.

 Please Choose Your Language